-All in all, this method of investing has kept investors happy with an annualized return rate of 11.9%, according to Sure Dividend.
+All in all, this method of investing has kept investors happy with an annualized return rate of about 12%.

 Pershing Square Capital Management was founded by investing mogul Bill Ackman in 2003.
 Most noted for his work as an activist investor, Ackman made a name for himself by investing large sums into relatively struggling companies and pushing those businesses in the right direction, generating significant profitability in the process.